What is AutoGen?

 How Tool Calling Works

-register_for_llm and the user_proxy needs register_for_execution?Group Chat
+register_for_llm and user_proxy needs register_for_execution?Group Chat

 Orchestrate 3+ specialized agents collaborating on a shared task.

-Speaker Selection Methods
+Speaker Selection

-| Method | How It Works | Best For |
+| Method | How | Best For |

 |---|---|---|

-auto | GroupChatManager (LLM) picks the most relevant agent | General purpose, flexible tasks |
+auto | LLM picks most relevant agent | General purpose |

-round_robin | Agents take turns in order | Structured review loops |
+round_robin | Agents take turns in order | Structured loops |

-random | Random selection each turn | Exploration, diversity of views |
+random | Random each turn | Diverse perspectives |

-| custom fn | Your function selects the speaker | Complex routing logic |
+| custom fn | Your function decides | Complex routing |

 Give agents long-term memory with vector stores and retrieval-augmented generation.